ivyllll/Lying_LLM/README.md

   TTPD peak at Layer 14 with 80.42%
   LR peak at Layer 15 with 71.33%

+4/28;

+  Collect the activation of user end token ".", instead of the assistant start token.
+To see the feature shift analysis (the plots seem not that visible compared with the previous ones)

+4/29;

+Run **step1** again for the user end activations.
+See the accuracy graphs and the cluster graphs.

-## 🔍 Project Summary: Probing and Visualizing Internal Representations of LLaMA
+## 🔍 Summary of Step1: Probing and Visualizing Internal Representations of LLaMA

 ### 🔗 Function Call Overview